yuanjian-org/app/README.md

             - `-f`: Skip removal confirmation.
         - [more](https://docs.docker.com/engine/reference/commandline/cli/).
 1. Visit [`localhost:3000`](http://localhost:3000) from broswer.
 Log in with your personal email address.
 1. To run e2e tests, see [Cypress E2E Testing](./cypress/README.md).

-## Getting Started Locally

-1. Install `node.js` and `yarn`.
-1. Install `postgresql` and start it locally.
-Aternatively, create a remote test db at [Neon](http://neon.tech).
-1. Create file `.env.local` in the repository root, and:
-   - If you are an active Yuanjian volunteer, copy content from [this Notion page](https://www.notion.so/yuanjian/env-local-fde6a9fbc7854a5da2a08425b6562724).
-   - Otherwise, copy content from [`.env.template`](.env.template) and configure required fields.
-1. Run `yarn` to install dependency packages.
-1. Run `yarn sync-database` to initialize the database.
-1. Run `yarn dev` to start local server.
-By default it will listen on [`localhost:3000`](http://localhost:3000).
-1. Visit this local server from broswer.
-Log in with your personal email address.
-1. Run `yarn gen-test-data` to finish setup and populate test data.
-1. Finally, restart your local server to clean up cached data.
-1. To run e2e tests, see [Cypress E2E Testing](./cypress/README.md).

 ## Frameworks Used